When you check the following list on your Instagram page, you’ll notice that the list has no specific order.

 - Tap on the “Sort by Default” button.

 By choosing “Earliest,” your list will appear in the order of whom you followed first.
 If you select “Latest,” the Instagram algorithm will order your following list according to your most recent followings.

-This procedure only orders your following list for yourself and not for other users, so you could better keep track of your followings.
+This procedure only orders your following list for yourself and not for other users, so you can better keep track of your following.

 Though this article has shed light on Instagram algorithms and the factors influencing them, It is essential to note that Instagram algorithms change constantly.